 - Curriculum Assessment

-Student participation in program assessment takes place through a variety of methods including: end of semester course evaluations, student evaluation of clinical instructors, advisory committee, student planning committee and student surveys.
+Student participation in the assessment process takes place through a variety of methods including: semester course evaluations, student evaluation of clinical instructors, and student planning committee.